pet2a/The-Little-Things/README.md

 * Any user who want to get in touch with the team can fill the contact form available in the contact section.
 * The user can see all the details about the product either by clicking on the product image or by clicking on the quick view button.

-## Tips to Run the Application

-1. Install Python version 3.7.7
-2. Install Django version 3.1
-3. Install all the modules which are given in ```requirements.txt``` file.
-4. After installing all the modules open the terminal with current directory as ```E-Shopping-Cart```.
-5. Type the command ```python manage.py runserver```.
-It will start the server.
-6. Just open the link appeared in the terminal.
-Web application will appear in front of you.